 The Aquarium has just completed a spectacular renovation of the Giant Ocean Tank, and it is home to a stunning new Caribbean coral reef teeming with more animals than ever before.
 In the process, we have revitalized the entire building around it.

 Giant Ocean Tank

-This exhibit is already considered to be one of the most complex and sophisticated aquatic exhibits in the world.
-Improvements slated for this exhibit include:
+Even before this transformation, the Giant Ocean Tank was considered to be one of the most complex and sophisticated aquatic exhibits in the world.
+It has been improved from top to bottom.
+Changes include:

 - New viewing windows

 - Expansion of presentation spaces at the top of the exhibit

 - A ramp to the top of the Giant Ocean Tank providing access for wheelchairs and strollers

 - Learn more about what changed.